gamemake-eng/froggosadventure-miyoo/readme.txt

 All I did here was create a build script to make an IPK package built for miyoo cfw and fixed some code.
 It's still really slow on the powkiddy v90.
-Might run a tiny bit better when compiled to bytecode but it will probably be a VERY small differnce.
+Might run a tiny bit better when compiled to bytecode but it will probably be a VERY small difference.

 Original Readme: